 Appendix - AA-7 3.
 Ex planation of the need for this clinical site.
 Check one of the boxes below.
 Enrichment Site: An enrichment site is a nonprimary clinical site that meets one or more of the following criteria: An institution (1) where students receive less than 50 percent of their total clinical experience; (2) that is not necessary to enable a program to meet the Council's standards; (3) that is unlikely to have a significant impact on a program's ability to continue complying with accreditation standards, and policy/procedural requirements; (4) an institution utilized solely as an enriching experience.
 Required Site: A required site is a primary clinical site that meets one or both of the following criteria: An institution (1) where students receive 50 percent or more of their total clinical experience and/or (2) an institution that is necessary to enable a program to meet the Council's standards.
 For r Required Sites only: a.
 Provide a narrative of the need for this clinical site.
 Number of surgical procedures performed per year at this site. c.
 Number of specialty procedures performed per year at this site.
 1. Intracranial 2.
-Intrathoracic3.
-Pediatric 4.
-Obstetric d d.
-Number of Regional Anesthesia procedures (Spinal, Epidural, and Peripheral Blocks) performed per year at this site. e.
-Number of moderate and deep sedation procedures performed per year at this site. f.
+Intrathoracic 3.
+Pediatric a 4.
+Obstetric Number of Regional Angethesis procedures (Spinel Epidure) and Regional Blocks) d.
+Number of Regional Anesthesia procedures (Spinal, Epidural, and Peripheral Blocks) 0 performed per year at this site.
+Number of moderate and deep sedation procedures performed per year at this site. e. f.
 Number of moderate and deep sedation procedures performed per year at this site.
 Number of general anesthetic procedures performed per year at this site.
 4. Cli inical Resources. a.
 Number of nurse anesthesia students from your program to be assigned to the new clinical affiliation at one time b.
 Number of other learners: 1) List all nurse anesthesia programs affiliated with this site.
 2) Number of students from other nurse anesthesia programs assigned to this site while your students are assigned.
 3) Number of physician anesthesia residents assigned to this site while your students are assigned.
 4) Number of dental residents assigned to this site while your students are assigned.
 5) Other physician residents (not already listed above) assigned to this site while your students are assigned.
 6) Anesthesiologist assistants.